Blamey Stakes

 The Blamey Stakes is a Victoria Racing Club Group 2 Thoroughbred horse race for three years old and older, with Set Weights with Penalties conditions over 1600 metres, at Flemington Racecourse, Melbourne, Australia in March during the VRC Autumn Racing Carnival.
-The total prize money is A$300,000.

 History

 The race is named after Sir Thomas Albert Blamey, who was Australia's only native born Field marshal and was a Victoria Racing Club Committee member from 1947 until his death in 1951.

 The race has been won by horses of exceptional calibre that have won at 2400 metres (~1 1/2 miles) or longer.
 These include such thoroughbreds that also competed overseas as Tobin Bronze and Better Loosen Up.